dsfields/spleen-node/README.md

       This method returns a Boolean value indicating whether or not there was a match.

+    + `Filter.prototype.prioritize(priorities [, options])`: creates a shallow copy of the `Filter` instance, and reorders all statements to align with a given list of field targets that is ordered by priority.

+      _Parameters_

+      - `priorities`: _(required)_ an array of field targets in RFC 6901 format.
+The array should be in priority order, from most important (index 0) to least important (index length--).
+Each entry can be a string in RFC 6901 format, or an object with the following keys:

+        - `target`: a string in RFC 6901 format.

+        - `label`: allows field targets to be labelled and grouped together.
+The `prioritize()` method's result will include a list of labels that correlate to field targets used in the `Filter` instance.
+A `label` can be used for more than one `target`.

+      - `options`: _(optional)_ an object with the following keys:

+        - `precedence`: _(optional)_ a string that can be either `and` or `or` (case insensitve).
+This dictates how an expression should be evaluated, and, consequently, how statements within a `Filter` can be reoranized.

+        - `matchAllLabels`: _(optional)_ a Boolean value indicating whether or not all fields should exist in a `Filter` instance to constitute a "match" of a label provided in the list of `priorities`.
+The default is `false`.

+      This method returns an object with the following fields:

+      - `filter`: the new `Filter` instance.

+      - `labels`: an array of labels used in the filter.
+These come from a `label` value passed in via the `priorities` parameter.
+This is especially useful if `label` values are index names.
+This gives insight into what database indexes a `Filter` instance may particpate in.
+This becomes key information when `spleen` is used with database engines that utilize index hinting.

     + `Filter.prototype.or(clause | filter)`: appends an instance of `Clause` or the statemetns within a `Filter` to the `Filter`'s list of statements using an "or" conjunctive.

       _Parameters_